FirelyTeam/firely-docs/docs_simplifier/simplifierPersonalContent.rst

 Create a New Project
 ^^^^^^^^^^^^^^^
-In the Projects tabs on your Portal page you can find the button labeled Create New Project.
+In the ``Projects`` tabs on your Portal page you can find the button labeled ``Create New Project``.
 Clicking this button will allow you to create a new project by entering a Display Name, Description, and Scope.
 Once the project has been created you can then customize project information, add resources, add members, and follow changes that are occurring in that project.

-The Introduction page of each of your projects has a section to add summary text about your project.
+The ``Introduction`` page of each of your projects has a section to add summary text about your project.
 This section services as an overview of your project.
 This is a good area to share information about your project with people that may be team members or viewing your project for the first time.

 Add a Resource
 """"""""""""""""
-If you have "Write" rights to a project you will see an Add button at the top of the Project Page.
+If you have "Write" rights to a project you will see an option to ``+Add`` projects at the top of the Project Page.
 Here you can choose to upload a local file or fetch a resource from another FHIR server.

 The following Upload options are available: